-- Moves to avoid: Breezy Sheet, Dr. Tornado, and down smash.
+- Moves to avoid: down smash, side special, and down special.
 Dr. Mario loves to overuse his down smash.
 The range on this move is particularly poor, so it often whiffs.
 His AI also uses its Super Sheet enough as-is, without being taught to.
 You shouldn’t use it at all, not even for reflecting.
 Your amiibo also won’t learn to use Dr. Tornado as a recovery move – instead, he’ll use it as an on-stage attack, which usually isn’t very effective.
 Try your best not to avoid using or getting hit by any of these attacks during training.

 - Utilize Megavitamins.
 If your amiibo is knocked off-stage, don’t follow him.
 Stand at the edge and shoot Megavitamins.
 This may seem counter-productive, but remember, amiibo will never go off-stage to intercept their opponent’s recovery.

 When your amiibo finally reaches Level 50, its training will truly begin.
 Just like a real player, amiibo need match experience and practice against different characters.